Debiasing Algorithm through Model Adaptation: Debiasing Algorithm through Model Adaptation

 \section{Debiasing Algorithm through Model Adaptation}

 We introduce the algorithm that decreases bias in language models by directly editing the model weights.
-This section describes the projection intervention we perform on the selected model's layers called \dama{}.
+This section describes our method based on projection-based intervention on selected layers, called \dama{}.
 Further, we provide theoretical and empirical backing for the method's effectiveness.